-Beyond that, there are some weight loss habits that will help you succeed, both now and in the future.
+There are certain habits that will help you succeed on your weight loss journey, both now and in the future.
 Here are the best ways to lose weight, based on science.

 1. Don’t try to lose too much, too soon